Catfish Hunter: Kansas City/Oakland Athletics

 Hunter continued to win games, and in 1974 received both The Sporting Newss "Pitcher of the Year" award and the American League Cy Young Award after going 25–12 with a league-leading 2.49 earned run average.
 The A's also won their third consecutive World Series.
-Hunter's statistics while he was with the Athletics were impressive: four consecutive years with at least 20 wins, and four World Series wins without a loss.
+Hunter's statistics while he was with the Athletics were impressive: four consecutive years with at least 20 wins, and three World Series championships without a loss.
 He had won 161 games for the A's, 131 in seven seasons in Oakland and 30 in his first three seasons in Kansas City.

 Free agency

 On February 11, 1974, Hunter agreed with the A's on a two-year, $200,000 contract with a clause stipulating that $50,000 payments be made to a life insurance annuity of his choosing in each of the two seasons.
 After Finley refused to make payment on the annuity after discovering he had to pay $25,000 in taxes which was due immediately, the breach of contract dispute was brought before an arbitration hearing on November 26, 1974.
 Twenty days later on December 16, arbitrator Peter Seitz decided in favor of Hunter, officially making him a free agent.
 Hunter recalled being scared after he was declared a free agent.
 "We don't belong to anybody", he told his wife.